ICCMA

 The No-Limits Track is a more permissible version of the Main Track and has the same problems as subtracks.
 In particular, solvers are allowed to run on multiple cores and can be portfolio-based (i.e. combine the usage of several solvers).
 The ranking is otherwise the same as for the Main Track, but wall-clock time is used instead of CPU time.

-Approximate Track
+Heuristics Track

 Problem Setting